Laufire/js-utils/ReadMe.md

 * Test for and improve performance.

+* Rename the functions for readability, ease of recollection and to be semantic.

 ## Gotchas

 * Object keys maintain a chronological order, unless they are integers.
 In which case they are added to the beginning in an ascending order.